What is the anterior cruciate ligament (ACL)?

 What are the treatments for an ACL tear?

-Drs.
-Hovis and Mitchell offer several options for ACL reconstruction, which aim to restore function and stability to your knee, prevent further damage, and help you return to the sports or activities of your choice.
+Dr. Hovis offers several options for ACL reconstruction, which aim to restore function and stability to your knee, prevent further damage, and help you return to the sports or activities of your choice.

 Your primary decision when it comes to surgery is to choose which graft your surgeon uses for the ligament reconstruction.
 There are three possibilities: